COVID and Practice:

 I have a client who does not feel they will be able to have a therapy session while wearing a mask.
 Is CRPO saying that I must require them to wear a mask if I am seeing them in-person?

-The directive that masks are required actually comes from the Chief Medical Officer of Health (CMOH) of Ontario as part of the Operational Requirements: Health Sector Restart.
+The directive that masks are required where physical distancing is not possible comes from the Chief Medical Officer of Health (CMOH) of Ontario as part of the Operational Requirements: Health Sector Restart.

 This directive applies to all regulated health professionals and so must be followed by RPs.
 It is not something that CRPO, as a regulatory college, has any authority to change.